castorini/anserini/docs/experiments-doc2query.md

  runs/run.car17v2.0.bm25.expanded-topk10.txt
 ```

-With the above commands, you should be able to replicate the following results:
+With the above commands, you should be able to reproduce the following results:

 ```
 map                   	all	0.1807